ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : Unlimited

-This property controls the number of Connections that may arrive from a peer as new members of the Connection's group.
+This property controls the number of Connections that can be accepted from a peer as new members of the Connection's group.
 Similar to SetNewConnectionLimit(), this limits the number of ConnectionReceived Events that will occur, but constrained to the group of the Connection associated with this property.
-In case of a multi-streaming transport, this takes the role of a limit on the number of allowed streams.
+For a multi-streaming transport, this limits the number of allowed streams.

 ### Read-only Connection Properties {#read-only-conn-prop}